-You’ve scrimped and saved enough for the minimum 5 per cent down payment on your first home – congratulations!
+You’ve scrimped and saved enough for the minimum 5% down payment on your first home – congratulations!
 As you’re getting ready to pop open the champagne, a thought crosses your mind: should I buy now or should I save a larger down payment?

 The size of your down payment is important when shopping for a home – not only does it determine your purchase price and monthly budget, it can save you thousands on interest.
 Homebuyers are also faced with the decision of whether or not they want to save enough to avoid mortgage default insurance, which applies to purchases with less than 20% down.

 We’re here to explain the differences between saving for a larger down payment and just buying with the amount you have saved now.